-26. Private sector financing for adaptation remains limited.
-For example, in Africa, of the USD 11.4 billion in adaptation commitments tracked in 2019-2020, more than 97 percent came from public actors.
-Less than 3 percent was tracked from the private sector, with nearly all (90 percent) committed by institutional investors, such as foundations, insurance companies, asset management firms, pension funds, and endowments.
+40 CPI, IFAD (2020), Examining the Climate Finance Gap for Small-Scale Agriculture from public actors.
+Less than 3 percent was tracked from the private sector, with nearly all (90 percent) committed by institutional investors, such as foundations, insurance companies, asset management firms, pension funds, and endowments42.
 Innovative financing instruments can play a critical role in helping countries mobilize long-term resources and unlock public and private sector financing for adaptation.
 For example, blue bonds can provide financing to protect marine ecosystems, sustainable fisheries, and livelihoods of coastal communities from the impacts of sea level rise.
 This can help steer the blue economy in a climate-resilient direction.
 Innovative insurance products can also play an important role in the repair and maintenance of coastal ecosystems damaged by natural hazards, but their uptake in developing countries remains limited.
 Results-based financing can also play an important part in directing private capital flows toward adaptation.
 This includes sustainability-linked bonds and loans and specially developed instruments, such as the AfDB's Adaptation Benefits Mechanism and other instruments linked to procurement of adaptation solutions, technologies, and services.
 Using intermediated finance tools to channel private funds toward adaptation for relevant sectors and beneficiaries can also increase impact.
 The private sector will need to be supported in understanding physical climate risks within their operations and portfolios, which will also help drive investment into adaptation.